Love-Pengy/git-stats/docs/speedImprovement.md

         - this potentially makes code significantly easier to read in terms of the tick function itself
         - but this still requires some sort of optimizations within the new functions we create
         - this potentially makes code significantly easier to read in terms of the tick function itself
+        - potential function splits
+            - checkUpdateUntracked
+                - checking to see if we need to update the source because an untracked file has been added
+                - params:
+                    - info->data
+                    - info->data->numUntrackedFiles
+                - return:
+                    - void
+            - executeTick
+                - applying everything to the plugin given the settings
+                - params:
+                    - isSettings
+                    - dsSettings
+                    - gsSettings
+                    - testMode
+                    - info->data
+                    - INIT_UPDATE
+                - return:
+                    - void
+                - overall idea:
+                    - get all of the data we need from the respective settings **ONCE**
+                    - create a mapping given the bools from the settings
+                    - from this mappign we create a switch case with all of the possibilities
+                    - ONLY CALL UPDATE ONCE FOR ALL EXTERNAL SOURCES (deletionSource & insertionSource)

+                - data for mapping
+                    - INIT_UPDATE
+                        - passed in
+                        - set to false after the entire switch everytime
+                    - trackedPaths/numTrackedFiles
+                        - another if statement
+                    mapping structure: XXXX
+                        0000 -> default
+                        0001 -> default
+                        0100 -> default
+                        0101 -> default

+                        - bit 1:  insertionEnabled
+                        - bit 2: insertionSymbolEnabled
+                        - bit 3: deletionEnabled
+                        - bit 4: deletionSymbolEnabled
+                        **Where bit 1 is the LSB**
+                    - insertionEnabled
+                    - insertionSymbolEnabled
+                    - deletionEnabled
+                    - deletionSymbolEnabled
+                - modes for data consists of:
+                    - testMode
+                    - no input
+                    - values
+                    mapping structure: XX
+                        - bit 1: testMode
+                        - bit 2: no input
+                        **Where bit 1 is the LSB**

     - we just save the settings data within the gitData structure so we don't call the getter functions over and over
         - all this would require is changing vars
         - *NOTE* Be careful as both the tick and update functions require this and both can be running in seperate threads